stringparser/parth/readme.md

 - `opt` type `object` optional, with all extra information:
   - url: if any, the url contained within the `path` given
   - path: the `path` given as an input
-  - argv: normalized path vector
-  - depth: integer representing the `depth` of the path (argv.length)
+  - depth: integer representing the `depth` of the path
   - params: object with a map between labels and the path.
   - notFound: `false` if perfect match, what is left after the match if not

 _return_
   - `null` for no matches
-  - `regex` object maching the path given, with properties:
+  - `regex` object matching the path given, with same properties of #set
-    - url: if any, the url contained within the `path` given
-    - path: the `path` of the previosly set path
-    - argv: normalized path vector of the path set

 > All matches partial i.e. /^regex baby/i.
-Not being strict is useful for `notFound` paths
+> Not being strict is useful for `notFound` paths

 ### parth